 Caution: the certified life depends very much on the style of use and quality of care of your Beamer 3 (acro, test openings etc. can significantly reduce the reserve's life).
-The Beamer 3 light is not suitable for use in the acro discipline.

 DOCUMENTS YOU SHOULD HAVE

 - Owner's manual - Repacking and check record